 Hoideology.com, founded and led by Dr. Katty P. Ho, is a collaborative platform for publishing psychoeducational and research works produced by Dr. K. Ho and her team.
-Her psychoeducational and research works aim to provide self-help information based on scientific psychological research to help people enhance their understanding of psychological-social issues, clarify intrapersonal-interpersonal misconceptions, and gain useful techniques in resolving human conflicts toward potential and continuous growth, happiness, genuine confidence, and mental healthiness.
+Her psychoeducational and research works aim to provide self-help information based on scientific psychological research to help people enhance their understanding of psychosocial issues, clarify intrapersonal-interpersonal misconceptions, and gain useful techniques in resolving human conflicts toward potential and continuous growth, happiness, genuine confidence, and mental healthiness.
 Learn more …

 Hoideology.com 由 Dr. Katty P. Ho 創立和領導,是一個出版 Dr. K. Ho 及其團隊創作的心理教育和研究作品的協作平台。她的心理教育和研究工作旨在提供基於科學性心理學研究自救訊息,幫助人們增強對心理社會問題的理解,澄清人際間的誤解,並獲得解決人類衝突的有用技巧,以實現潛在和持續的成長、幸福、真誠的信心和心理健康。了解更多 …